 The brief and logistics were arranged mainly over email.
 The first shoot was at Blackboard’s office in the West End.
 The subject was wearing a vibrant yellow top which complimented the colourful graphics on the boardroom wall, so a variety of portraits were taken here.
 A few different lighting set ups were used to give the client a variety of looks.

 The next shoot was at Uber’s office in Aldgate, and portraits were taken both inside and outside.
 A textured metal wall in the reception area caught my eye so I used this as the backdrop for the first set of images, using blue gels over the back lights to create a blue tone.
 For the exterior portraits, I used a slow shutter speed to blur the traffic in the background, while my portable flash lit the subject, keeping him sharp.

 The final portrait was taken at a residential location in London.
 The majority of images were shot on a Canon 5D mark iv with my Sigma Art prime lenses which are my go to portrait lenses due to their build quality, sharpness and contrast.
 The 85mm lens is a particular favourite.

 I also photographed the event itself which was held at the London Transport Museum, a venue I had visited but not worked at before.
 It was great to see it used as an event space, and a very photogenic one at that.

 After the talks there was a panel discussion, followed by networking.

-You can click on the following links to view posts on event photography at Senate House and corporate event photography at the Hilton Edgware Road, both in London.
+You can click on the following link to view more information on corporate photography in London.